-- 2) Its purpose, - 3) The names and addresses of its officers, highly compensated employees, contact person, custodian of records, and members of its Board of Directors, and - The name and address of, and relationship to, any related entities (within the meaning of section 168(h)(4) of the
+- Its name and address (including any business address, if different) and its electronic mailing address, - 2.
+Its purpose, - The names and addresses of its officers, highly compensated employees, contact person, custodian of records, and members of its Board of Directors, - The name and address of, and relationship to, any related entities (within the meaning of section 168(h)(4) of the Code), and - Whether it intends to claim an exemption from filing Form 8872 or Form 990 (Form 990-EZ).

 Before filing Form 8871, the political organization must have its own EIN even if it has no employees.
-To get
+To get an